neondatabase/website/content/docs/import/import-from-postgres.md

 We recommend using the `pg_dump` and `pg_restore` command line utilities for database migration.

-A database migration typically includes the following steps:

-1. Place your database into read-only mode.
-2. Export data from your database with the `pg_dump` utility.
-3. Restore your data to a Neon database with the with the `pg_restore` utility.
-5. Update your applications to connect to the new database.
-6. Test your applications to ensure they function correctly with the new database.
-7. Repeat the process for each database you want to migrate.

 ## Before you begin

 - Neon supports PostgreSQL 14 and 15.
 We recommend that clients are version 14 and higher.
 To check the version of `pg_dump` or `pg_restore`, use the `-V` option.
 For example: `pg_dump -V`
-- Collect the connection details for your source Postgres database.
-The instructions below use a [connection string](https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNSTRING), but you can use the connection parameter format you prefer.
+- Retrieve the connection paramsters or connection string for your source Postgres database.
+The instructions below use a [connection string](https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNSTRING), but you can use the connection format you prefer.
 Refer to the [pg_dump](https://www.postgresql.org/docs/current/app-pgdump.html) documentation for information about connection parameters.
-- Create roles in Neon.
-The Neon role that performs the restore operation becomes the owner of database objects that are restored.
+- Optionally, create a role in Neon to perform the restore operation.
+The role that performs the restore operation becomes the owner of database objects that are restored.
 If you want role `sally` to own database objects, create `role` sally in Neon and perform the restore operation as `sally`.
-You may also want to create any roles that are assigned database object privileges in your source database.
-If database object ownership and privileges are defined in your source database, see [Ownership and privilege considerations](#ownership-and-privilege-considerations) before you begin.
+- If you have assigned ownership of database objects to different roles in your source database, read [Database object ownership considerations](#database-object-ownership-considerations).
+You may want to add a `-O` option to your `pg_restore` command to avoid errors.
-- Create the database in Neon.
+- Create the target database in Neon.
 For example, if you are migrating a database named `pagila`, create a `pagila` database in Neon.
 For instructions, see [Create a database](/docs/manage/databases#create-a-database).
-- Retrieve the connection string for your Neon Postgres database.
+- Retrieve the connection string for your database in Neon.
 You can find it on the **Connection Details** widget on the Neon **Dashboard**.
 It will look something like this:

    <CodeBlock shouldWrap>